arup-group/elara/README.md

 On Windows, pre-compiled wheels of ``pyproj`` can be found on [this page](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Manually install the correct ``pyproj`` wheel within your environment using pip.

+We require pyproj=='2.4.0' because older version have proven to be very slow/hang for converting between coordinate reference systems.

 ## Tests